postmanlabs/labs-docs/_posts/01_postman/09_monitors/2017-05-04-setting_up_monitor.md

   * Set how frequently the monitor should run.
   * Select one or more regions of the world from where you want to monitor your results.

 You can also select advanced monitor options to receive email notifications for run failures and errors, request a timeout, request a delay, not follow redirects, and disable SSL validation.
+For more information, see "Monitoring schedule and region" section below.

 <ol start="4">